-Roughly, two individuals form a plural person when, in addition to each individual’s personal conception of a life worth her living, the two have also formed a joint conception of a life worth their living together.
-I modify the characterization of a plural person just given in order to account for the possibility that one can form a plural person with another individual who may not (yet) count as an individual person, due to their cognitive abilities.
-I then clarify the existence, individuation, and persistence conditions of plural persons.
-Lastly, I discuss the bearing this has for current work on personhood and social groups.
-One implication of the view is that moral personhood is (partly) constituted by convention.
+Could a single person constituted by two individual persons?
+That is, could there be plural persons?
+On one predominant characterization of plural persons, two individuals form a plural person when, in addition to each individual’s personal conception of a life worth living, the two have a joint conception of a life worth their living together.
+I modify that characterization to account the possibility that one can form a plural person with an individual who may not (yet) count as an individual person, due to their cognitive abilities.
+I then clarify the existence, individuation, and persistence conditions of plural persons, and their relation to other social groups.
+One implication of the resulting view is that moral personhood is (partly) constituted by convention.
 I defend this result from several objections.

-At Syracuse University I have served as primary instructor for a number of different courses including Theories of Knowledge and Reality, Human Nature, Formal Logic, and Introduction to Philosophy (Honors).
-Clicking any of those course titles will open a new page in which you may view the course syllabus.
+At Syracuse University I have served as primary instructor for a number of different courses including Theories of Knowledge and Reality, Human Nature, Formal Logic, and Introduction to Moral Theory.
+I have also served as a Teaching Assistant for Medical Ethics and Engineering Ethics.

 I am comfortable teaching introductory-level survey courses in applied ethics, epistemology, metaphysics, and value theory.There are also a number of thematic courses I would love to teach.
 These include: The Philosophy of Grief; The Ontology of the Human Person; Philosophers on Disability; Common Sense Ontology; Ethics and Technology (with an emphasis on the ethics of social media); The Ontology of Art; and Non-Classical Logic.

 I am working on getting a full copy of my teaching dossier up here soon!
 Please feel free to contact me if you would like to see a copy!